thchr/Crystalline.jl/README.md

 ## Installation

-The package is not currently registered in the General registry, but can be installed directly from this repository's URL.
-To do so, enter the `pkg>` prompt by typing `]` at the Julia REPL and type:
+The package is registered in the General registry and can be installed from the `pkg>` prompt (accessed by typing `]` at the Julia REPL) by executing:
 ```julia
 pkg> add https://github.com/thchr/Crystalline.jl
 ```
-which will make Crystalline.jl available via
+whereafter Crystalline.jl can be loaded via
 ```julia
 julia> using Crystalline
 ```